The holiday season is here and, once again, I have created a curated guide of gift ideas for photographers.

 I also use Jimmy McIntyre’s Raya Pro the Digital Blending Panel for Photoshop and highly recommend it.
 Review: Raya Pro – the Digital Blending Panel for Photoshop

 Last year was eventful for the field of photography software.
 Only 12 months ago, it seemed almost impossible for any company to challenge Adobe’s domination with its combination of Lightroom and Photoshop.
-But, suddenly, we have multiple companies who have released a handful of innovative photography programs that are now contenders in a space once occupied solely by Adobe.
+But, suddenly, we have multiple companies that have released a handful of innovative photography programs that are now contenders in a space once occupied solely by Adobe.

 Aurora HDR is not just a tool for merging bracketed images, it also provides numerous tools and countless options to create perfect HDR photos for every taste – from one-click presets and advanced tone-mapping, to layers, noise reduction, and luminosity masking controls.